Graceland Mansion and the King: Facts and Figures

 Word spread through the family and the Memphis Mafia that their beloved King was gone.
 At 4 p.m. that day, Vernon Presley somberly announced to a group of reporters gathered on the steps of Graceland, "My son is dead."
 Elvis Presley was 42 years old.
 The official cause of death was listed as cardiac arrest.
 An estimated 80,000 fans passed through the gates of Graceland the following day to view The King's body.
 More than 15 million people have walked the shag carpets of Graceland since it first opened for tours in 1982.

-Please see the links on the following page for more information on Elvis and the recording industry.
+Please see the links below for more information on Elvis and the recording industry.